Insights from Those Who DO Remember

 There are three groups of people in the World today.

-The second group are completely unaware of this, because they are still unaware of the blinkers (U.S. “blinders”) restricting their view (figuratively speaking) - what they are allowed to see - what is held up in front of their faces - by their TV, YouTube, Google, Tik-Tok, FaceBook, newspapers … the mainstream media, in other words.
-Somehow they do not know yet that it is all carefully selected and censored.
+2 The second group are completely unaware of this, because they are still unaware of the horse’s blinkers (U.S. “blinders”) restricting their view (figuratively speaking) - what they are allowed to see - what is held up in front of their faces - by their TV, YouTube, Google, Tik-Tok, FaceBook, newspapers … the mainstream media, in other words.
+Somehow they do not yet know that it is all carefully selected and censored.
 They haven’t discovered uncensored media (like Telegram groups and Substack) and chosen genuine journalists.
 They suffer from what Nobel Laureate Daniel Kahneman called WYSIATI – “What you see is all there is”.

 “Such as it is, the press has become the greatest power within the Western World, more powerful than the legislature, the executive and judiciary.
-One would like to ask; by whom has it been elected and to whom is it responsible?” - Solzhenitsyn
+One would like to ask; by whom has it been elected and to whom is it responsible?” - Solzhenitsyn 19781

-The third group are vaguely or subconsciously aware that they may have glimpsed something very unpleasant out of the corner of their eye, but their wishful thinking has determined that it’s probably nothing.
+3 The third group are vaguely or subconsciously aware that they may have glimpsed something very unpleasant out of the corner of their eye, but their wishful thinking has determined that it’s probably nothing.
 They are the “willfully blind”.
 There are many doctors in this group.

 Now I’ve always been very “live and let live”.
 It would go against all my instincts to take someone by the scruff of the neck and hold their face close to the turd in the room until they acknowledge its existence.
 I’m not sure that instinct isn’t just cowardice though.
 And anyway – what can you show them?

-Your government mandated vaccines
+your government mandated vaccines.

 A Matter of Principle

-Now, if you haven’t been taught that mandating a medical intervention is wrong, On Principle, it’s easy to miss its significance, and indeed, most people did.
-They haven’t been remembering, every 11/11, what we should have learned from the wars, “lest we forget”.
-The need to understand it is urgent, as your government, like every other, broke that principle.
+it’s easy to miss its significance, and indeed, most people did.
+They haven’t been remembering, every 11/11, what we should have learned from the World Wars, “lest we forget”.
+The need to understand it is urgent, as your government - like every other - broke that principle.

 “Our duty is not just to remember, but to ensure that such horrors can never happen again.” - Primo Levi